Our new Public Hunt Drawing system will provide new convenience and benefits to hunters.

 No, applications are only accepted online and any mailed paper applications will be returned to the sender.
 It will be necessary for you to access a computer (available at your local public library) or get help from someone who has internet access.

 No, TPWD is no longer printing or mailing the booklet, but we will offer a downloadable PDF of the Drawn Hunt Catalog on the new online system.

-A new online catalog of hunts will be available in July.
+A new online catalog of hunts will be available July 1.
 You will be able to browse hunts online or download a printable PDF.

 In addition to traditional Annual Public Hunting (APH) Postcard Selection Hunts offered through the walk-in hunting program, new E-Postcard hunts are available through the new Public Hunt Drawing System.

 There are no application or permit fees to apply for the E-Postcard hunts, but adults selected for the hunts are required to purchase an Annual Public Hunting Permit.
 General, youth-only and youth/adult categories are available.

 Yes, click on Browse Hunt Catalog and then click the Areas tab at the top of the page to see an interactive map.
 You can use it to find the location of a specific hunt area and all areas offering a hunt in a specific category.

 To protect the privacy of the cooperating landowners, area details are only sent to selected hunters who are drawn for and accept their hunt position.